kemi00c/MxcHomework/README.md

 The EventList/List endpoint provides a simple, unordered list of events The EventList/ListOrdered endpoint lists events ordered by a specified column in either ascending or descending order.

 The EventList/ListPaged and ListPagedOrdered endpoints provide unoredered and ordered lists in chunks of the specified page size.
+The provided page number in the "page" argument is returned.
+If page is out of range, Not Found is returned.

 ### Modifying existing events